The modern hair transplantation techniques date back to 1930s Japan, and there have been various different techniques developed and used since then.

 So why are FUE and its advanced variations the standard techniques instead of FUT, if it’s so convenient?

-The reason is simple: patients don’t want to live with linear scars on their scalp forever and surgeons want to provide as natural results as possible while avoiding invasive surgery.
+The reason is simple: patients don’t want to live with linear scars on their scalp forever and surgeons want to provide as natural results as possible minimally invasive surgery.

 Let’s see a few examples of scars caused by FUT surgeries: